A Jordan-Chevalley decomposition beyond algebraic groups: Disconnected groups

-Suppose now $G^0$ is not abelian.
-We prove the claim by induction on $n = \dim G^0$.
+If $d = 1$, $G^0$ is abelian.
+So assume $d > 1$ and $G^0$ is not abelian.
 Let $N$ be the commutator subgroup of $G^0$.
-As $G^0$ is solvable (\Cref{fact:divisibility}), $N$ is definable by \cite[Theo 1.3]{BJO}.
-By \Cref{fact:str}(1) and \Cref{fact:products}(a), any definable quotient of a definable torsion-free group is torsion-free as well, so $(G/N)^0 = G^0/N$ is torsion-free and $G/N = G^0/N \rtimes F_1$ by the abelian case.
+As $G^0$ is solvable (\Cref{fact:divisibility}), $N$ is definable by \cite[Theo 1.3]{BJO} and $\dim N < \dim G^0$, because $G^0$ is definably connected.
+By \Cref{fact:str}(1) and \Cref{fact:products}(a), any definable subgroup and definable quotient of a definable torsion-free group is torsion-free as well, so $(G/N)^0 = G^0/N$ is torsion-free and $G/N = G^0/N \rtimes F_1$ by the abelian case.
 Let $G_1$ be the pre-image in $G$ of $F_1$.
-By induction hypothesis, $G_1 = N \rtimes F$, for some finite subgroup $F$.
-Therefore, $G = G^0 \rtimes F$.
-Since $F_1$ is unique up to conjugation, $F$ is unique up to conjugation too. \end{proof}
+By induction hypothesis, $G_1 = N \rtimes F$, for some finite subgroup $F$, unique up to conjugation.
+Since $G_1$ maps surjectively onto $G/N$, $G = NG_1$ and $G = G^0 \rtimes F$.

-\begin{fact} \cite[Prop 2.1]{CPI} \cite[Theo 1.3 \& 1.5]{me2} Every definable group $G$ has a maximal normal definable torsion-free subgroup $\mtf(G)$.
-If $A$ is a $0$-Sylow subgroup of $G$, then $\mtf(A)$ does not depend on $A$ and it is a central in $G^0$.
-Moreover, $G^0/\mtf(A)$ has maximal definably compact subgroups (all conjugate) and it is the maximal definable quotient of $G^0$ with this property.
-For any maximal definably compact subgroup $K$ of $G^0/\mtf(A)$ there is a torsion-free definable subgroup $H$ such that $G^0/\mtf(A) = KH$.
-For any $0$-Sylow $A$ of $G^0$ there are definable subgroups $P$, $H$ such that $P$ is the union of conjugates of $A$, $H$ is torsion-free, and $G^0 = PH$. \end{fact}